 The purpose of this guide is to assist students and their parents/guardians to understand their rights and obligations if a suspension is issued or an expulsion is recommended due to an infraction listed in the Act.
-In the Code of Conduct Policy

 Cautionary Note

 This guide is a simplified summary of the law, Board Policy, and the Board's Rules of Procedure.
 For accurate reference, further information, and more detail, please contact the principal or superintendent of your school.
 You may also obtain further information from the Board's Web Site "www.tcdsb.org", by clicking on "Safe Schools".